disposablethought/smtp_teams_bridge/README.md

 The service will:
 1. Accept incoming emails
 2. Convert them to Teams messages
-3. Send them to your configured Teams webhook
+3. Send them to your configured Teams webhook (webhook is now workflows)

 ## Features